byuccl/f4pga-classroom/Setup_And_Tutorials/Step2_Installing_Testing.md

 # Step 2

+The default to use the pre-installed Symbiflow tools in the digital lab on the Linux machines.
+Therefore, you can skip all of the rest of this document and move on to [Step3_Testing_Your_Own_Designs](Step3_Testing_Your_Own_Designs.md).

+But, if you have spoken with the Professor and there is a reason for you to install the Symbiflow tools in your own account, please continue on with the instructions below...

 # 1. Symbiflow Installation/Testing Instructions
 To use the Symbiflow tools you will need to install the toolchain in your own directory.
 - It will install into your personal CAEDM space and so will be accessible from any of the 220 Lab computers.
-- The installation will require about 3GB of space in your user space.
+- The installation will require about 6GB of space in your user space.

 Again, if you have any problems at all in the steps below, contact one of the Symbiflow TA's for help.